syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-'#NUM!'-occurs when number is less than one.
+'#NUM!'-occurs when number is lesser than one.

-'#VALUE!'-occurs when absolute value of number is less than one.
+'#VALUE!'-occurs when absolute value of number is lesser than one.

 #### Trunc